The Top Stock to Profit from Nuclear’s Comeback

 Cameco employs a conservative marketing strategy, selling around 40% of its production under long-term contracts at fixed prices that provide a cushion when uranium prices are low.

-The average analyst expectation is for Cameco to generate year-over-year earnings growth of 83.3% in the current quarter, 111.10% in the next quarter, 50% in the current year, and 144.4% next year.
+The average analyst expectation is for Cameco to generate year-over-year earnings growth of 21.10% in the current year and 91.30% next year.